2022 National American Legion Auxiliary Public Spirit Award Winner

 ”South Dakota Service Dogs” can be reached at info@southdakotaservicedogs.com

 DTOM Veterans Ranch and Pheasants Forever members gathered Wednesday evening to honor a beloved Vietnam Veteran, Mr. Jerome Loucks, (Bronze Star and Legion of Merit Recipient), his wife Norma, and his family.
 Jerry as he is known by, (originally from Aberdeen) has contributed so much to his community, and youth programs, and to the DTOM Veterans Ranch.
-DTOM just took a trip from Warner South Dakota to Arizona to deliver the 2022 Friend of Max Award for the most inspirational veteran, and to visit with him and his family, as he is unable to travel right now.
-Pheasants Forever and DTOM honored him Wednesday evening with the revealing of the new name for the DTOM Therapy Center: The CW4 Jerome Loucks Veterans MRMS Therapy Center.
-Chief Loucks loves his horse Booker here at the ranch, so all of the members and DTOM staff took a picture with “Jerry’s Horse.”
+DTOM just took a trip from Warner South Dakota to Sierra Vista, Arizona to deliver the 2022 Friend of Max Award for the most inspirational veteran, and to visit with him and his family.
+Pheasants Forever and DTOM honored him Wednesday evening.
+Chief Loucks loved his horse Booker here at the ranch, so all of the members and DTOM staff took a picture with “Jerry’s Horse.”
 “Honor Thy Oath…it can never be too late to get them the help they need.”

 Please reach us at Help@DTOM220.Org if you have any further questions.